Feature #1412

 Why not change the names from “major” and “minor” to “axis1” and “axis2”?
 Accordingly, there would be no problem if one is larger than the other.

-#12 Updated by Deil Christoph about 9 years ago
+#12 Updated by Deil Christoph over 9 years ago

 +1 to call the axes “A”, “B” or “1”, “2” instead of “major” and “minor” and then explain via documentation that the user has to look afterwards themselves which one is the major and minor one.